VladOXPR/preset_app/JSON_DATABASE_README.md

 # JSON Database for Local Development

-This project now uses a JSON-based database for local development instead of SQLite or Neon PostgreSQL.
+This project uses a JSON-based database for local development instead of SQLite or Neon PostgreSQL.
 This makes it much easier to develop and test locally without needing external database services.

 ## How it Works